When your kiddies start school, they begin a journey into learning how to read and write amongst other things.

 For your child to want to learn how to read, they’ll need to be read to a lot.
 From the time your baby is learning to play they should be given a book to look at it.
-A love of books is vital for young kids as they can benefit from not only the nice time of reading but learning more about words.
+A love of books is vital for young kids as they can benefit not only from the calming effect of reading itself but also from learning more about words and expanding their vocabulary.

 Let your child read to you too with ‘easy to read’ books and help them with their pronunciation and understanding.
 Listening to your child will allow you to recognise where and how your child needs to improve on their reading skills.

 Ask questions about the stories you read together to ensure that your child understands the story instead of just reading the words alone.